-There are several types of training programs out there, and the general public is pretty much blind to the quality of the majority of the training out there:
+There are several types of medical transcription training programs out there, and the general public is pretty much blind to the quality of most of the training out there:

 • Second, there are schools whose entire curriculum is online, but there aren’t instructors around to exchange questions and answers with.
 This doesn’t do you much good when you’ve got an individualized question, a technical problem, or just need to clarify a point made in the online training.
 You need more than computer feedback to explain things sometimes and to make sure you “get it.”
 Computer grading just doesn’t cut it.

 These are just some of the reasons why a medical transcriptionist may not pass the employers’ tests.
-But that shouldn’t stop you if you really want to be an MT– just do your homework and choose a school that focuses on YOU, the student, not the school with the most professional website or the biggest student forum.
+But that shouldn’t stop you if you want to be an MT– just do your homework and choose a school that focuses on YOU, the student, not the school with the most professional website or the biggest student forum.

 For example, the ideal school should be a combination of online and book learning.
 Learning online is important because you’ll get used to spending a lot of your time online, just as you’ll be doing on the job.
 Learning through books is important because you’ll be doing lots of research in books during your training.
 Plus there may be times you’ll want to go recline in your chair and just read a book instead of sitting up at the computer.
 A school with both these features works ideally in this situation.

 The ideal school teaches many different specialties, not just 7 or 8.
-This prepares the student for the real life situation of transcribing for their employer; they never know what they’re going to get to transcribe for the employers tests, so they need to be prepared for every situation.
-At the minimum, you should expect instruction on 15-20 different medical specialties, although the more quality schools will teach this plus more.
-The best schools will also teach laboratory, pathology and pharmacology so the student will have a well-rounded education and know what the dictator is talking about when dictating drugs the patient has been prescribed or taken in the past and lab work needing to be done.
+(We teach 21 different medical specialties.)
+This prepares the student for the real-life situation of transcribing for their employer; since they never know what they’re going to get to transcribe for the employers’ tests, they need to be prepared for every situation.
+At a minimum, you should expect instruction on 15-20 different medical specialties, although the better quality schools will teach this plus more.
+The best schools will also teach laboratory, pathology, and pharmacology so the student will have a well-rounded education and know what the doctor is talking about when a report is being transcribed.

-Another thing to look for is a school that uses real-life audio dictation for your MT practice.
+Another thing you’ll want to look for is a school that uses real-life audio dictation for your MT practice.
 Watch out for those schools that put together their own audio files to save money.
 For real in-depth training, you need the advanced nature of actual physicians dictating actual patient reports in a hospital setting.
 Staff dictated reports don’t do anything but teach you the basics, and you certainly won’t be employable if this how you learn.

 The ideal school should have real textbooks and reference material as part of the program.
-Some of the so-called top schools have mass produced “homemade” spiral booklets that they give to the students in place of formal textbooks.
+Some of the so-called top schools have mass-produced “homemade” spiral booklets that they give to the students in place of formal textbooks.
 This is just a money-saving venture on the part of the school, and should never take the place of real textbooks and reference material.

-Lastly, call each school that meets the criteria you have chosen and talk to them.
+Lastly, be sure to call each school that meets the criteria you have chosen and talk to them.
 Get the name of the individual you are speaking with and ask about their MT experience.
 Make sure it is not merely a sales representative trying to sell you something.
 For an investment like this, you need to be sure you get the proper information from someone in authority.

 3. Audio dictation practice that consists of REAL physicians, doing real dictation on real patients, in a hospital setting.
 You want to get the real thing in a variety of accents, specialties, types of reports, and situations.
-The best training takes you from easy through intermediate to difficult dictation along with high-quality feedback from an instructor.
+The best training takes you from easy through intermediate to difficult dictation along with plenty of high-quality feedback from an instructor.

-All of this together greatly increases YOUR chances that you’ll be successful once you make the decision to work from home.
+All of this together greatly increases YOUR chances that you’ll be successful once you decide to work from home.

 Don’t make the mistake that we’ve seen so many make before.
-Do yourself and your loved ones a favor and do the research before you enroll in medical transcription school.
+Do yourself and your loved ones a favor and research before you enroll in any medical transcription school.
 See why MT School of Canada is different from all the others.
 You’ll come out so far ahead in the long run.